 Discussion of whether the wreck should be considered an economic asset or cultural heritage made it possible to change the Monument Act in the Netherlands, leading to the incorporation of maritime heritage into the Monument Act in 1988.

-The wood for the ship came from West Falen (D).
-The ship was probably built in Holland after 1626 (felling date of wood sample).
-Lead seals were dated 1635, indicating the ship sank after 1635.
+The wreck was a big merchant vessel with part of the inorganic cargo preserved and an armament of eleven cannons.
+The wood for the ship came from Westphalia (Germany).
+The ship was probably built in Holland after 1626, based on the felling date of a wood sample.
+Lead seals were dated 1635, indicating that the ship sank after 1635.

-- Half products and raw materials like cow hides, metal, lead cannonballs shipped in wooden cachets were among the finds.
+- Half products and raw materials like cow hides, metal, and lead cannonballs shipped in wooden crates were among the finds.

-- Part of the cargo were wool/textiles of which only the lead seals are preserved.
+- Part of the cargo was wool/textiles of which only the lead seals were preserved.

 - Seals inscribed with the year 1635.